pulumi/docs/content/blog/deploy-kubernetes-and-apps-with-go/index.md

     - containers
 ---

-We're excited to announce that Go as a first-class language in Pulumi, and you can now build your infrastructure with Go on AWS, Azure, GCP, and many other clouds.
-Users often ask — "can I use Pulumi to manage Kubernetes infrastructure in Go today?"
-With the upcoming release of Pulumi 2.0., the answer is "yes!"
+We're excited that Go is now a first-class language in Pulumi and that you can build your infrastructure with Go on AWS, Azure, GCP, and many other clouds.
+Users often ask, "Can I use Pulumi to manage Kubernetes infrastructure in Go today?"
+With the release of Pulumi 2.0., the answer is "Yes!"
 <!--more-->

 Building your Kubernetes infrastructure with Infrastructure as Code offers several benefits: